amite/electronica/README.md

 ## Electronica

-Basic E-Commerce App project for Beginners to React
+Basic E-Commerce App project for Beginners to React.
+This app also features loading product data from firestore and persisting cart data to localstorage.

 ### Challenge 1